Services for people needing other support

 Australian Government Emergency Information Line

-The Australian Government Emergency Information Line was activated in response to disaster recovery financial assistance for:
+The Australian Government Emergency Information Line was activated in response to Tropical Cyclone Debbie in the 2016–17 financial year.
+It continued until closure in 2017–18.

 Working in emergency recovery